 The variation seen over the quarters is primarily related to the success of the Company's ongoing business development, property evaluation and acquisition program and the timing and results of the Company's exploration activities on its current properties.
-The increase in net loss from the quarter ended May 31, 2022 to the quarter ended August 31, 2022 is due to the Company's successful listing on the CSE and operating as a public Company.
-The further increase in net loss for the quarters ended November 30, 2022 and the quarter ended February 28, 2023 has resulted from the Company's successful growth to acquiring and exploring several properties in Canada, also evidenced by the continuous increase in total assets.
+The increase in net loss from the quarter ended May 31, 2022, to the quarter ended August 31, 2022, is due to the Company's successful listing on the CSE and operating as a public Company.
+The further increase in net loss for the quarters ended November 30, 2022, and the quarter ended February 28, 2023, has resulted from the Company's successful growth to acquiring and exploring several properties in Canada, also evidenced by the continuous increase in total assets.
+The most recent quarter shows a gain, which has been due to the deferred income tax recovery resulting from the spending of flow-through funds and reducing the Company's flow-through liability.